cvdelannoy/coa_classifier/README.md

 ```

 This will train a CNN on non-overlapping folds and test it on the held-out fold.
-The model is also trained once on the entire dataset for subsequent usage.
-All models are stored in the output directory, under  Note that each trace can only provide events to a single-fold, thus avoiding the risk of inflating accuracy measures due to learning of trace-specific features.
+All models are stored in the output directory under `nns`; for each bootstrap iteration a model file called `nn.h5`  can be found.
+Note that each trace can only provide events to a single-fold, thus avoiding the risk of inflating accuracy measures due to learning of trace-specific features.

 Some extra options are available:
 - `--parameter-file`: choose a different neural network architecture by providing a yaml file. available yaml files are in `nns/hyperparams`.
 By default `CnnParameterFile_explicitLength_coa.yaml` is used.